 *FACE: Ask the person to smile.
 Does one side of the face droop?

 *ARMS: Ask the person to raise both arms.
 Does one arm drift downward?

 *SPEECH: Ask the person to repeat a simple sentence.
 Does the speech sound slurred or strange?

 *TIME: If you observe any of these signs, time is of the essence.
 Call 911 or get to the nearest stroke center or hospital as soon as possible.

 Stroke can affect anyone of any age, race or gender at any time.
 However, there are some known risk factors that may increase your chances of suffering a stroke.
 Men are more likely than women to have a stroke at younger ages, but women’s risk increases with age.
 African Americans have nearly twice the risk of a first-time stroke compared with whites.
 If you have had a previous stroke or TIA, or have a family history of stroke, your risk may be higher.
 Other medical conditions that may increase risk include diabetes, high cholesterol, high blood pressure, heart disease, atrial fibrillation and carotid artery disease; talk to your doctor about managing these to decrease your risk.
 Finally, you can lower your risk through lifestyle changes, such as losing excess weight, eating a healthy diet, exercising regularly, not smoking and using alcohol in moderation.

 May is National Stroke Awareness Month and Scripps is offering free stroke awareness community events and physician lectures.
-For a schedule of events and more information about stroke risk, prevention and treatment, visit www.scripps.org/stroke.
+For more information about stroke risk, prevention and treatment, visit stroke care.
 “To Your Health” is brought to you by the physicians and staff at Scripps Health.